oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 information about the locations where it is safe to use its access tokens.

-In the simplest form, this would require the AS to publish a list of its known resource servers, illustrated in the following example using a non-standard metadata parameter `resource_servers`:
+In the simplest form, this would require the authorization server to publish a list of its known resource servers, illustrated in the following example using a non-standard metadata parameter `resource_servers`: